William Randolph Hearst: Early life and education

 Hearst attended preparatory school at St. Paul's School in Concord, New Hampshire.
-He enrolled in the Harvard College class of 1885.
+He gained admission to Harvard College, and began attending in 1885.
 While there, he was a member of Delta Kappa Epsilon, the A.D.
-Club (a Harvard Final club), the Hasty Pudding Theatricals, and the Lampoon before being expelled.
-His antics had ranged from sponsoring massive beer parties in Harvard Square to sending pudding pots used as chamber pots to his professors (their images were depicted within the bowls).
+Club, a Harvard Final club, the Hasty Pudding Theatricals, and the Harvard Lampoon prior to being expelled.
+His antics at Harvard ranged from sponsoring massive beer parties on Harvard Square to sending pudding pots used as chamber pots to his professors with their images depicted within the bowls.

 Publishing business

 Searching for an occupation, in 1887 Hearst took over management of his father's newspaper, the San Francisco Examiner, which his father had acquired in 1880 as repayment for a gambling debt.
 Giving his paper the motto "Monarch of the Dailies", Hearst acquired the most advanced equipment and the most prominent writers of the time, including Ambrose Bierce, Mark Twain, Jack London, and political cartoonist Homer Davenport.
 A self-proclaimed populist, Hearst reported accounts of municipal and financial corruption, often attacking companies in which his own family held an interest.
 Within a few years, his paper dominated the San Francisco market.